 FamilySearch is funded by The Church of Jesus Christ of Latter-day Saints, which has a strong religious commitment to families.
 But you don’t have to be a Church member to use the site.
 And creating a free user account will not prompt the Church to send you religious materials (unless you create a Church member account.)

 In fact, the only significant caveat is that you do need to create a free FamilySearch user account to maximize access.
-You can search the record images and Catalog without logging in.
-But you’ll need that user account to contribute to the Family Tree (anyone can search it).
-Some collections have stipulations by the records owners that only registered users may view the records on the site.
+You can search the Catalog without logging in.
+But you’ll need that user account to search or browse actual records or contribute to the Family Tree (which anyone can search or edit).

 For a small minority of collections, you actually have to go to the Family History Library or one of its satellite libraries near you to view records, like you would a reference copy of an encyclopedia at your local public library.
 But that’s the end of the fine print.
 The site really is free—and everyone should be using it.